New locations for measles risk — Not just Ocean County anymore

 - Nov.
 7 between 2:30 and 5:15 p.m.

-The state said it was working with county health departments to identify and notify people who might have been exposed.
+The state said it was working with county health departments to identify and notify people who may have been exposed.

 Measles is highly contagious.
 Symptoms can include rash, high fever, cough, runny nose and red, watery eyes.